-The easiest breakfast pizza is made with super quick sourdough crust, melted cheese, crispy bacon, veggies, and perfectly cooked eggs, and baked to perfection.
+The easiest breakfast pizza is made with homemade sourdough crust, melted cheese, crispy bacon, veggies, and perfectly cooked eggs, baked to perfection.
 Your mornings just got really delicious.

-- Grate your own cheese.
-It is cheaper and healthier.
-Avoid all the extra ingredients that are added to keep pre-shredded cheese from clumping.
+Shredded cheese – Use your favorite kind.
+We like cheddar or mozzarella.
+I prefer to grate my own cheese.
+It is cheaper and healthier and you avoid all the extra ingredients that are added to keep pre-shredded cheese from clumping.

 - When you bake this with eggs on top and look in the oven, it will look like they are not cooked – even when they are.
 Poke them to see if they are cooked all the way through, or if they are still a little runny (which is how I like them).